 What Does the New Rule Say?

-The new rule states all new fixed ladders over 24 feet must be equipped with one of these solutions:
+The new regulation states all new fixed ladders over 24 feet must be equipped with one of these solutions:

 - Ladder safety system

 All existing fixed ladder cages and wells over 24 feet must be in compliance by November 18, 2036.
 A fixed ladder includes individual rung ladders but not ship stairs, step bolts or manhole steps which have a separate set of regulations.

 With the implementation of this rule, OSHA estimates that it will prevent 29 fatalities and 5,842 injuries annually.

 When reading through the regulation, T BAILEY, INC. noted that these additional items might impact your company:

 - Training - All employees must be properly trained by a qualified person to ensuring employees can properly recognize and identify fall hazards, the procedures to minimize those hazards and the correct procedures for installing, inspecting, operating & maintaining personal fall protection systems.

 - Slide & Corrosion - Individual-rung ladders are to be constructed to prevent the employee’s feet from sliding off the ends of the rung.
 Additionally, metal ladders must be protected against corrosion or made with corrosion-resistant material.